Blendify/blender-manual/trunk/blender_docs/manual/pipeline/bam.rst

 Windows, Linux and macOS provide different ways to install Python 3 and pip.
 Check out the online docs to learn more about a specific platform.

-Once Python 3 and pip are available, BAM can be installed via command line by typing:
+Once Python 3 and pip3 are available, BAM can be installed via command line by typing:

 .. code-block:: bash

    pip3 install blender-bam

 After a successful installation, the ``bam`` command will be available.
-By typing it and pressing the Enter key, all the available subcommands will be displayed.
+By typing it and pressing :kbd:`Enter`, all the available subcommands will be displayed.

 bam pack